GovTechSG/ship-hats-migration/ship-hats-migration-what-to-expect.md

 ## Timelines

-We have completed evaluating SaaS CI/CD tools based on factors such as product offering, migration effort, feature roadmap, and SaaS hosting in Singapore and procurement process is in progress.
-We are on track pilot SHIP-HATS 2.0 in this quarter, Q1FY22.
+We have completed evaluating SaaS-based CI/CD tools based on factors such as product offering, migration effort, feature roadmap, and SaaS hosting in Singapore.
+The procurement process is in progress.
+We are on track to pilot SHIP-HATS 2.0 in this quarter, Q1FY22.
 The pilots are by invitation only.

 Support for SHIP-HATS 1.0 will continue for **at least 1 year** from the roll out of SHIP-HATS 2.0 for all users.